penumbra-x/rquest/README.md

 - **HTTP/2 over TLS**

-  **JA3**/**JA4**/**Akamai** fingerprints cannot accurately simulate browser fingerprints due to the sophistication of TLS encryption and the popularity of HTTP/2. rquest does not plan to support parsing these fingerprint strings for simulation.
-Users are encouraged to customize the configuration according to their own needs.
+Due to the complexity of TLS encryption and the widespread adoption of HTTP/2, browser fingerprints such as **JA3**, **JA4**, and **Akamai** cannot be reliably emulated using simple fingerprint strings.
+Instead of parsing and emulating these string-based fingerprints, `rquest` provides fine-grained control over TLS and HTTP/2 extensions and settings for precise browser behavior emulation.

-- **Emulation Device**
+- **Device Emulation**

-  Most browser device models share the same TLS and HTTP/2 configuration, differing only in the User-Agent.
-The browser device emulation template is managed by [rquest-util](https://github.com/0x676e67/rquest-util).
+Most browser device models share identical TLS and HTTP/2 configurations, differing only in the `User-Agent` string.
+Common browser device emulation templates are maintained in [`rquest-util`](https://github.com/0x676e67/rquest-util), a companion utility crate.

 ## Building